HamzaAnis/MPILeaderElectionProtocol/README.md

-# LeaderElectionPrtocol
+# LeaderElectionPrtocol MPI
 ##The implementation of the most common problem in the distributed computing.
-Leader Election Protocol
+Leader Election Protocol using MPI